<- dataset()(

 $ year <int> 2007, 2007, 2007, 2007, 2007,...

-In predicting species, we want to make use of just a subset of columns: bill_length_mm, bill_depth_mm, flipper_length_mm, and body_mass_g.
-We build a dataset() that returns exactly what is needed:
+, we want to make use of just a subset of columns: bill_length_mm

-penguins_dataset <- dataset(
+<- dataset(

-name = "penguins_dataset()",
+penguins_dataset name = "penguins_dataset()",

 initialize = function(df) {

-df <- na.omit(df)
+<- na.omit(df)

-self$x <- as.matrix(df[, 3:6]) %>% torch_tensor()
+df $x <- as.matrix(df[, 3:6]) %>% torch_tensor()

 self$y <- torch_tensor(

-.getitem = function(i) {
+},.getitem = function(i) {

 list(x = self$x[i, ], y = self$y[i])

-.length = function() {
+},.length = function() {

 dim(self$x)[1]

-Once we’ve instantiated a penguins_dataset(), we should immediately perform some checks.
+, we should immediately perform some checks.
 First, does it have the expected length?

-ds <- penguins_dataset(penguins)
+<- penguins_dataset(penguins)

-length(ds)
+ds length(ds)

 [1] 333

 And second, do individual elements have the expected shape and data type?
-Conveniently, we can access dataset() items like tensor values, through indexing:
+Conveniently, we can access dataset()

 $x